Ilareguy/django-react-template/README.md

 # django-react-template
-Simple Django back-end + React front-end web application template for PyCharm
+Simple Django back-end + React front-end web application template.

 This project template is set up to have **React** as the sole front-end framework, which communicates to the back-end through ajax calls.
 The back-end is set up with **Django** (Python).